-As a songwriter, you NEED to make sure you’re registered with a Performing Rights Organization like ASCAP, BMI, or SESAC.
+As a songwriter, one thing you absolutely need to do is make sure you’re registered with a Performing Rights Organization like ASCAP, BMI, or SESAC.
 These are the people that make sure you’re getting paid every time your song is played!
-In this post, we’ll explain everything you need to know.
+In this post, we’ll explain how to do it.
+Here’s everything we know.

 Everything You Need To Know About Registering with PROs